-Hopefully you’ve managed to find us around campus over the last couple of months of the Class of 2019 campaign, and heard about how you can continue to access all of our services after graduation.
+Hopefully you’ve come across the Class of 2019 campaign, and heard about how you can continue to access all of our services after graduation.
 But what can you access, and more importantly how?

 So, what can I access?